SURVEY & ARTILLERY (cont'd)

 LEMAIRE

-The French company LEMAIRE (see Wrist-top and Marching compasses) built also among other instruments an artillery level called sitomètre (see next entry).
+The French company LEMAIRE (see the sections Wrist, Pocket and Marching compasses) built also among other instruments an artillery level called sitomètre (see next entry).

 LEVELS

-These instruments are called sitomètre in French and Sitometer in Swiss German.
-The name comes from the French expression for elevation angle which is called angle de site.
-The azimuth angle is called angle de gisement.
+The instruments in the next table are called sitomètre (or sitogoniomètre) in French and Sitometer in Swiss German.
+The name comes from the French expression for elevation angle which is called angle de site while the azimuth angle is called angle de gisement.

-Early system produced by the French companies LEMAIRE, MORIN and SECRETAN in he 1930's.
+Early system produced by the French companies HUET, LEMAIRE, MORIN and SECRETAN from 1911 on until the 30's.

 Early system produced by the French company MORIN in the 1930's